 Surplus Fund Mastery Outline

-What I love about this training is that Spencer Vann has really put together an incredible program which teaches how anymore can make money with Overages.
-There are a lot of “little” details which most training programs leave out.
+What Spencer Vann has done is put together a program that teaches how anyone can make money with Overages.
+There are a lot of “little” details which a lot of training programs leave out.

 Here is a quick outline of the program?